uio-bmi/immuneML/docs/source/datamodel.rst

 **Sequence annotation** is used for simulation purposes.
 In cases when sequences are modified to include an artificial disease signal, this object will store the information on how exactly the sequence was modified.

-Repertoire
+SequenceRepertoire
 ==========

-The Repertoire class contains information about a single immune repertoire.
+The SequenceRepertoire class contains information about a single immune repertoire.
 A repertoire object consists of:

 *   a list of sequences and
 *   a metadata object.

 A list of **sequences** includes all sequences coming from the same person.
 Each sequence is an instance of a :ref:`Sequence` object.

-**Repertoire metadata** contains information about a repertoire.
+**SequenceRepertoire metadata** contains information about a repertoire.
 That information is modeled by information about a sample and, in case of simulation, list of modifications to sequences in the repertoire.

 **Sample** is defined by a unique identifier, an optional name (in case the unique identifier is not descriptive enough)